rgregg/vessel_view_to_signalk/docs/decoding.md

 Size: 10-byte attribute (8-byte value)
 Header: 0xb500

-Looks like the data is stored as 10s of Pascals.
-To convert to PSI value / 689.5
+Looks like the data is stored as deca-pascals (10s) of Pascals.
+To convert to PSI value / 689.476.
+To convert to Pascals * 10.

 ### Unknown (0000010b-0000-1000-8000-ec55f9f5b963)